• Skip to primary navigation

 My favorite town in Helgeland is Mosjøen, and it also happens to hold the title of one of Norway’s Christmas towns!

 I lived in Mosjøen for two years and absolutely loved Christmas here.
+In fact even though I eventually moved away from Mosjøen, I often find myself returning here in December.
 Mosjøen gets lots of snow, and they really go all out for Christmas.

 Every December locals set up the world’s longest porridge table to enjoy Norwegian Christmas porridge together and it’s my favorite Christmas event in all of Norway.
-This year they’ll be doing it on December 13th and I’m still so tempted to book a flight up to Mosjøen for it.
+This year they’ll be doing it on December 5th and I might just take a trip up to Mosjøen to join in on the Christmas fun.

 porridge Christmas Mosjøen, Norway